 Our final dessert is another iconic Thai classic: Khanom Chan.
 If you love Jello, then you will love this dessert.
 The slightly chewy layered cakes sing with the flavors of coconut and pandan leaves.

 These take a fairly long time to set, so make sure you prepare these well in advance.
-With their minimalistic look and mellow flavor, these are a great way to wind down a dinner party.

 Continue discovering different cuisines with these delicious Filipino desserts!